John Bingham, 7th Earl of Lucan: Inquest

-The inquest into Sandra Rivett's death opened on 13 November 1974 and was led by the coroner for inner west London, Gavin Thurston.
-Two witnesses were called to the courtroom, which was packed with reporters; Roger Rivett, who confirmed that he had identified his wife's body, and the pathologist Keith Simpson, who confirmed that Rivett had died from being hit on the head with a blunt instrument.
+The inquest into Rivett's death opened on 13 November 1974 and was led by the coroner for inner west London, Gavin Thurston.
+Two witnesses were called to the packed courtroom, Roger Rivett, who confirmed that he had identified his wife's body, and the pathologist Keith Simpson, who confirmed that Rivett had died from being hit on the head with a blunt instrument.
 At Ranson's request, the hearing was then adjourned.
 Further adjournments were made on 11 December 1974 and 10 March 1975, before a full inquest was scheduled for 16 June 1975.
 (Note: Thurston was concerned about holding a full inquest before a trial had been held.
 The law at the time considered that a wife was usually neither "compellable nor competent" to testify against her husband in a criminal trial.
 She could tell the jury how she was attacked, but not anything about Rivett's death, or his "confession" after the fact.
 Her attack would also have to be heard before a different jury, in a different trial to the murder case.
 While these rules did not apply to an inquest, enabling her to speak freely, her evidence might prejudice any future trial.
 Furthermore, hearsay evidence was banned from criminal trials but not from inquests.)

 The hearing began with introductions from various legal representatives, including a lawyer hired for Lucan by his mother.
 Thurston introduced the jury to the case and explained their duties.
-He had selected 33 witnesses to be called over the following few days, including Lady Lucan, who each day wore a dark coat and white headscarf.
+He had selected 33 witnesses to be called over the following few days, including Veronica, who each day wore a dark coat and white headscarf.
 Thurston questioned her on her relationship with Lucan, her marriage, her financial affairs, her employment of Rivett and what had happened on the night of the attack.